 As stated previously, no aquatic invasive plant species identified in NYSDEC Part 575 List of Prohibited and Regulated Invasive Species (NYSDEC, 2014), were identified during on-site wetland and stream delineations.
-The most common terrestrial invasive species observed during wetland and stream delineations included Morrow's honeysuckle (Lonicera morrowii), multiflora rose (Rosa multiflora), and common buckthorn (Rhamnus cathartica).
-Pursuant to 16 NYCRR Section 1100-10.2(f)(4), and in compliance with 6 NYCRR Part 575, the Applicant will prepare and submit an Invasive Species Control and Management Plan as a pre-construction compliance filing, including baseline mapping of all invasive species within 100 feet of the limits of construction activity and an identification of specific control, removal, monitoring, management, and disposal methods to be implemented for each identified invasive species.
+The most common terrestrial invasive species observed during wetland and stream delineations included Morrow's honeysuckle (Lonicera morrowii), multiflora rose (Rosa multiflora), common buckthorn (Rhamnus cathartica), and common reed (Phragmites australis).
+Pursuant to 19 NYCRR §900-10.2(f)(4), and in compliance with 6 NYCRR Part 575, the Applicant will prepare and submit an Invasive Species Control and Management Plan as a pre-construction compliance filing, including baseline mapping of all invasive species within 100 feet of the limits of construction activity and an identification of specific control, removal, monitoring, management, and disposal methods to be implemented for each identified invasive species.